NuKeMtje/HomeBatterySimulator/README.md

 One setting allows changing the gain of the solar panel input.
 This can be used to evaluate the effect of extra (or less) panels.

 I'm not a programmer so feedback on or corrections of my code are welcome.
+I wrote this program as a tool for myself and decided to share it here later on.
+So forgive the structures used, corners cut and features missing.

 ## Input data and format
 The needed input data are: